 PUT THE AHH IN SPA

 There’s never been a better time to take care for ourselves.
 The current crisis is a reminder of just how precious our health is, so why not treat yourselves to some TLC while you have the time.
 Make your own DIY spa treatments in the form of moisturising body scrubs (mix white or golden caster sugar with a tablespoon of runny honey and any essential oils, or bath oils, you might have), luxury manicures and pedicures (good old olive oil is a great substitute for cuticle oil), luxury bubble baths with homemade bath salts (combine standard table salt with essential oils), nourishing hair treatments (massage coconut oil into your scalp and the lengths and ends of your hair, leave for 10-15 minutes, then rinse) and good-for-you face masks (mix honey, rolled oats, banana and hot water, apply to the face, leave for 10-15 minutes, then rinse).
+Total bliss.

 CLEAN & DE-CLUTTER